-If you do not enable SSH Logon when you create a cluster, you cannot connect to the cluster by using SSH or kubectl.
-To use SSH to connect to a cluster after it has been created, you can manually attach elastic IP addresses to your ECS instances, configure security group rules, and open the SSH port 22.
+If you do not enable SSH logon when you create a Container Service for Kubernetes (ACK) cluster, you cannot directly connect to the cluster by using SSH or kubectl.
+To use SSH to connect to an ACK cluster that has SSH logon disabled, you must manually attach elastic IP addresses (EIPs) to Elastic Compute Service (ECS) instances in the cluster, configure security group rules, and then open SSH port 22.

-For how to enable SSH Logon when you create a cluster, see Bind an Elastic IP address to the API server during cluster creation.
+For more information about how to enable SSH logon when you create a cluster, see Bind an EIP to the Kubernetes API server when you create an ACK cluster.

-- Select the target cluster and click Manage in the Actions column.
+- On the Clusters page, find the cluster that you want to manage, and then click the name of the cluster or click Manage in the Actions column.

 - On the Cluster Information page, click the Cluster Resources tab.
 Find APIServerSLB and click the ID of the Server Load Balancer (SLB) instance.